cvat-ai/cvat/site/content/en/docs/manual/basics/types-of-shapes.md

 weight: 14
 description: 'List of shapes available for annotation.'
 ---
-There are five shapes which you can annotate your images with:
+There are several shapes with which you can annotate your images:

 - `Rectangle` or `Bounding box`
 - `Polygon`